BruceEckel/WinterTechForum-hugo/content/health/index.md

 4. Nasal comfort: It's super dry at altitude and that messes with your nasal cavities.
-If you have a neti pot, bring that (they're usually available at the Crested Butte health food store and sometimes even the grocery store, but bring your own to be sure).
+If you have a neti pot, bring that (they're usually available at the [The health food store](https://g.co/kgs/GGkMTHP) sometimes even the grocery store, but bring your own to be sure).
 That produces a lot of relief.
 I've recently discovered that A&D ointment works wonders (with or without a neti pot) if you regularly apply it to the inside of your nose using your little finger.
 This